 - Side Plank: This exercise is great for the obliques and is performed by lying on your side with one leg on top of the other.
 The elbow is placed directly under the shoulder with forearm extended to the front, palms down, and serves as a base through the exercise.
 Squeezing abdominal muscles and glutes, raise hip off the floor, creating a straight line from your shoulders all the way through your feet.
 Lower hip back down and repeat.
 Perform 10-15 reps then switch sides.

-Not only will strengthening your core muscles make you a better cyclist, it will also help promote better posture which is important in a sport where you spend multiple outings over hundreds of miles hunched over or locked into the aero biking place for long periods of time.
+Not only will strengthening your core muscles make you a better cyclist, it will also help promote better posture which is important in a sport where you spend multiple outings over hundreds of miles hunched over or locked into the aero biking position for long periods of time.
 Combine all that with hunching over a computer at work, or slouching back into our favorite sofa and problems with posture could become more than you bargained for.
 As for the belly, well, if you are putting lots of miles on your bike and engaging in a core and strength training program, the gut is likely just an issue of needing to adjust caloric intake a bit.
 Shave off a few calories by choosing healthier meals and snacks or simply by cutting down on consumed calories per day.